50 Reasons to Be Thankful This Thanksgiving

 That holiday helping spirit

 The “holiday spirit” is a real thing, inspiring people to reach out to others throughout November and December.
 We promise you: There’s nothing that will make you more grateful for what you have than sharing some of it with someone who has less.
 Take the opportunity this Thanksgiving to invite a lonely senior, a recent refugee, or a new neighbor over to enjoy your turkey.
-These funny Thanksgiving helpline calls will brighten up your holiday.
+This is how much turkey to make per person.

 New pumpkin recipes